Epoxy: Manufacture

 Most of the commercially used epoxy monomers are produced by the reaction of a compound with acidic hydroxy groups and epichlorohydrin.
 First a hydroxy group reacts in a coupling reaction with epichlorohydrin, followed by dehydrohalogenation.
 Epoxy resins produced from such epoxy monomers are called glycidyl-based epoxy resins.
 The hydroxy group may be derived from aliphatic diols, polyols (polyether polyols), phenolic compounds or dicarboxylic acids.
 Phenols can be compounds such as bisphenol A and novolak.
 Polyols can be compounds such as 1,4-butanediol.
 Di- and polyols lead to glycidyl ethers.
 Dicarboxylic acids such as hexahydrophthalic acid are used for diglycide ester resins.
-Instead of a hydroxy group, also the nitrogen atom of an amine or amide can be reacted with epichlorohydrin.
+Instead of a hydroxy group, the nitrogen atom of an amine or amide can be reacted with epichlorohydrin.